35. Motor Vehicles and Bicycles

 Illegal parking may result in the vehicle’s being ticketed or impounded in a secure lot.
 Vehicles with excessive violations may be towed and impounded even if they are parked in the legal space at the time of the tow.
 Students with delinquent citations may be blocked from registration, transcripts, etc. Citations not paid within 10 working days will be billed on the student’s fee statement.
 If the account is not cleared, the Fiscal Department will block for nonpayment.

-When, in the judgment of Transportation Services, a student’s failure to comply with appropriate parking rules becomes a breach of discipline, that office shall refer the student to the Department of Student Life.
+When, in the judgment of Transportation Services, a student’s failure to comply with appropriate parking rules becomes a breach of discipline, that office shall refer the student to the Student Conduct Office.
 At such time, a student may have his or her permit revoked and be prohibited from parking on the campus for the remainder of the year.
 Additional rules entitled Motor Vehicle Rules are published and distributed by Transportation Services on an annual basis.
 Vehicle operators are required to comply with all published parking or traffic rules.

 All bicycles should be registered with Transportation Services.
 Bicycles can be marked with an identifying number by the University Police Department to ensure proper return if recovered after theft or confiscation due to illegal parking or abandonment.
 All bicycles on university property must be operated in accordance with university rules and appropriate Texas motor vehicle laws.

 After the close of the spring semester, all bicycles will be removed from the residence hall bicycle racks, except those racks specifically designated for storage during the break between semesters.
 Bicycles that appear to be abandoned in the racks or near other campus buildings or parking lots will be impounded by Transportation Services.
 In cases that result in the removal of the chain/lock, the owner will be responsible for the cost of replacement.